DavideRoznowicz/HPC_Assignments/README.md

 * ### First Project for the course of High Performance Computing

-  A thorough description is present in the  [folder](assignment1/final_results) directory, which contains the actual codes and all the details for delivery.
+  A thorough description is present in [this folder](assignment1/final_results), which contains the actual codes and all the details for delivery.